All-access membership for life story writers (bundle, personal track)

 Santiago, U.S.A.

-Chris, U.S.A.
+Pat, U.S.A.

 "Your classes have inspired me to get going on a number of family writing projects.
 I have various ones on the go which may not be the best as I can get scattered but 'stuff' is getting done as I am motivated.
 I really have appreciated hearing from others in the class as they read out their efforts.
 Very worthwhile.
 Thank you!!"